 Dominguez Elementary School

-- Dominguez Elementary School's student population of 568 students has stayed relatively flat over five school years.
+- Dominguez Elementary School's student population of 512 students has declined by 11% over five school years.

 |Grades Offered||Grades Kindergarten-5|